nilic/hntop-cli/README.md

 ## Examples

-### Get top HN posts from last X days, week, months or years
+### Get top HN posts from last X hours, days, weeks, months or years

-Interval to show posts from is defined as `<length><unit>` since current time, eg. "12h" for posts from last 12 hours or "6m" for posts from last 6 months.
+Interval to show posts from is defined as `<length><unit>` since current time, eg. `12h` for posts from last 12 hours or `6m` for posts from last 6 months.

 Available units: `h` - hour, `d` - day, `w` - week, `m` - month, `y` - year.